Zovube/Tasks-solutions/README.md

 # Task-solutions
-Backup of solution for easy finding previously solved problems
+Backup of solutions for easy finding previously solved problems

 Theme_tasks - solution of problems on concrete themes from theme contests